 Blah, blah, blah…

 In 2004, Wade Nicolas and I started Enkitec.
 It’s an Oracle focused consulting firm based in Dallas, Texas.
 Our very good friends at Hotsos, Cary Millsap (now at Method-R) and Gary Goodman, did the incubator thing for us, allowing us to share office space with them and throwing some work our way.
 I got to do some of the coolest gigs of my career under the Hotsos banner.
-They even let me speak one year at the Hotsos Symposium.
+They even let me speak at the Hotsos Symposium.
 I am forever in their debt for their support.